Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: Attack Landscape: Input Reconstruction from KV-cache

 \subsubsection{KV-cache Inversion Attack}

-The KV-cache Inversion Attack, as showed in Figure~\ref{fig:inversion}, is a direct method that attempts to reverse-engineer the input to the attention layer by leveraging the KV-cache data in conjunction with the model's known attention projection matrices.
-As defined in the forward computation (Eq.~(\ref{eq:linear_transform})), an attacker who obtains the KV-cache and knows the model's attention layer parameters $W_k$ and $W_v$ could theoretically perform a reverse calculation to recover the attention layer's input $x_i$, as Eq.~(\ref{eq:inversion_attack}).
+As illustrated in Figure~\ref{fig:inversion}, the KV-cache Inversion Attack functions as a baseline algebraic adversary.
+It attempts to mathematically invert the attention mechanism by exploiting the linear projection of Key ($k$) and Value ($v$) vectors.

+\partitle{Attack Formulation} Based on the forward pass definition in Eq.~(\ref{eq:linear_transform}), an adversary possessing the plaintext KV-cache and the model weights ($W_k, W_v$) can theoretically recover the input state $x_i$ of the attention layer via matrix inversion:

-However, the practicality of this direct inversion attack is severely constrained by two fundamental factors.
-First, it requires the \textbf{attention projection matrices} (e.g., $W_k, W_v$) to be \textbf{invertible}.
-This condition is met by some earlier models using standard Multi-Head Attention (MHA), such as LLaMA-7B~\cite{touvron2023llama}, but not by many contemporary models.
-Architectures like LLaMA 3~\cite{grattafiori2024llama}, Qwen~\cite{yang2024qwen2}, and DeepSeek~\cite{liu2024deepseek} employ optimizations like Grouped-Query Attention (GQA)\cite{ainslie2023gqa} or Multi-Head Latent Attention (MLA)\cite{Shao2024DeepSeekV2AS}, which often result in non-square, non-invertible projection matrices, rendering the attack impractical.
-Second, the attack's effectiveness is largely confined to the \textbf{first decoder layer's KV-cache}, as its inversion directly yields the input sequence's embeddings.
-In contrast, inverting from deeper layers only recovers intermediate hidden states, from which reconstructing the original text is a significantly more complex and data-intensive problem often requiring auxiliary models~\cite{wan2024information}.
+\partitle{Architectural and Semantic Constraints} While algebraically sound, the feasibility of this attack in production environments is severely limited by two fundamental constraints: \textbf{(1)} The attack strictly requires the projection matrices $W_k$ and $W_v$ to be square and full-rank \textbf{invertible}.
+This condition holds for legacy Multi-Head Attention (MHA)~\cite{vaswani2017attention} architectures (e.g., LLaMA-7B).
+However, modern State-of-the-Art (SOTA) models, including LLaMA-3~\cite{grattafiori2024llama}, Qwen~\cite{yang2024qwen2}, and DeepSeek~\cite{liu2024deepseek}, adopt efficiency optimizations such as Grouped-Query Attention (GQA)~\cite{ainslie2023gqa} or Multi-Head Latent Attention (MLA)~\cite{Shao2024DeepSeekV2AS}.
+These mechanisms typically project inputs into lower-dimensional subspaces, resulting in non-square matrices where unique inversion is mathematically impossible (i.e., the problem becomes ill-posed). \textbf{(2)} the attack's effectiveness is largely confined to the \textbf{first decoder layer's} KV-cache, as its inversion directly yields the input sequence's embeddings, allowing for precise mapping back to the vocabulary.
+In contrast, applying Eq.~(\ref{eq:inversion_attack}) to deeper layers recovers intermediate hidden states.
+These states represent semantically fused contextual information rather than discrete tokens.
+Reversing these deep representations into text is a non-trivial problem that necessitates training auxiliary inversion models~\cite{wan2024information}, thereby increasing the adversary's computational cost and reducing fidelity.

-Due to these significant limitations, the KV-cache Inversion Attack, while theoretically straightforward, has a narrow scope of applicability and does not pose a threat to most modern LLM architectures.
+Consequently, while the Inversion Attack serves as a theoretical proof-of-concept for KV-cache leakage, its reliance on specific architectural properties (MHA) and layer positions (Layer 0) limits its utility against modern, deep LLMs.
+This motivates the need for the more robust attacks.